Home

 The Part 11 Complaints and Discipline Process is a confidential process, where we ask the Complainant and the Respondent to adhere to the confidentiality guidelines.

-During the process, both Complainant and Respondent will be allowed to have a supporter who can be involved in the process as support for them.
+During the process, both Complainant and Respondent will be allowed to have a supporter who can be involved in the process.
 The process requires that they also follow the confidentiality guidelines.